SonarSource/sonar-php/doc/CFG.md

 #### Block attributes

-* successors - set of blocks that are executed after specific block
+* *successors* - set of blocks that are executed after specific block.
+Each block has one or more successors.
+Only exception is special `END` block, representing end of the control flow, which has zero successors.
-* predecessors - set of blocks that are executed before specific block
+* *predecessors* - set of blocks that are executed before specific block
-* syntactic successor
+* *syntactic successor*
   - an imaginary successor which exists only for blocks ending with unconditional jumps (`break`, `continue`, `return`, `goto`, `throw`)
   - it is the "normal" successor in case the jump would be omitted
   - for non-jump blocks, it is `null`
-* elements
+* *elements*
   - list of statements (represented as AST node) inside the block which are executed sequentially
-  - `return` or jump like `break`, `continue` will be the last statement in the elements list
+  - `return` or jump like `break`, `continue` will be the last statement in the elements list  (if such statement is present in the block)

-#### Block types

-Different implementations of blocks:

-* Simple block - one or multiple successors
-* Branching block
+##### Branching block

-  - has 2 successors - one TRUE successor and one FALSE successor
-  - contains the branching tree - e.g. IfStatementTree or loop trees
-* End block - no successors
+`if`, `while`, `for`,  `foreach`  and `do-while` statements generate a special type of the block called Branching Block.
+It has all the attributes of a normal block, however it has exactly two successors representing *true* and *false* branch of execution and it has additional attribute *branching tree* which contains the statement causing the branching (e.g. AST node of `if` condition).

 ### Statements